nrjdalal/awesome-copilot-instructions/README.md

 ---

+## General Instructions

+- Suggest other languages only if requested.

-## JavaScript Developers
+## JavaScript Instructions

 - Be a JavaScript developer.
 - Use arrow function expressions.
 - Use ESM modules.
 - Use TypeScript.

-## General Instructions

-- Suggest other languages only if requested.